masalinas/poc-keycloak-token-exchange/README.md

 ## Exchange Token Steps

-**STEP01**: Create a realm where configure the keycloak resources like: clients, users, groups, permissions and policies.
+**STEP01**: Create a new realm where configure the keycloak resources like: clients, users, groups, permissions and policies.

 ![Realm Name](./images/realm-name.png "Realm Name")

-**STEP01**: Create two clients to configure the token-exchange permission
+**STEP01**: Create two clients to configure the token-exchange between them:

 First create the **Original Client** to exchange a token with other one from **Internal Client** with this data: